nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.2.3.
 Adding an Event Task:  `add`, `a`, `+`
-Now you might be interested in adding an event, which has a start time and an end time. <br>
+Now you might be interested in adding an event, which has a schedule with a start time and an end time. <br>

 Format:<br>
 `add <TASK NAME> from:<DATE> to:<DATE>`<br>